Athens Area Master Gardener Extension Volunteer Program

 When is the Training?

 The training occurs once a year beginning in January on consecutive Tuesdays and Thursdays.
-To accommodate a variety of schedules, the classes take place in the morning during even years (ex:2020), and classes take place in the evening during odd years (ex: 2019).
-Classes for the 2023 program will take place on Tuesday and Thursday evenings beginning in January 2023.
-Classes for 2023 will be held online.
+To accommodate a variety of schedules, the classes take place in the evening during even years (ex:2020), and classes take place in the morning during odd years (ex: 2019).